 Meagan is the founder and educator behind Whole Family Rhythms.
 She is mother to 4 beautiful souls and a grateful and loving wife to Brad.
 After living ten years in Sydney, Australia they have recently put down new roots in the Canadian countryside just outside of Toronto.

 Meagan’s interest in conscious and mindful living began while she earned her degree from McGill University in International Development, World Religion and Philosophy.
 In her early twenties, she taught TESOL to young children in South Korea and then Australia for the first time experiencing how it is that a family’s values shape a child’s coming into the world.

 After the birth of her first child, she developed an interest in play-based learning, natural parenting and Waldorf Education and went on to complete her Foundations in Steiner Education and Anthroposophy at Sydney Steiner College.
 In 2017, under the direction of Kim John Payne and Davina Muse, she received her certification as a simplicity parenting family life coach.
 She is currently studying to receive a certificate in Waldorf Early Childhood Education at the Toronto Steiner Center.

 Meagan began to document her journey as a Mama to young children on her blog almost ten years ago, and as its readership grew, the same burning questions arose time and again from like-minded Mamas around the world:

 How can I connect with my children in meaningful ways, support them developmentally and model for them the values I hold in my heart?

 Meagan offers a range of digital guides, courses and one-on-one coaching to support parents in their striving towards a more holistic and conscious way of parenting.
-Her exclusive membership platform, Whole Family Collective is where like-minded parents can come to connect with each other and conscious parenting experts from around the globe.
+On her website she hopes to connect holistic parents with each other and parenting experts from around the globe.

 Our vision and values